Rixmerz/RIXA/README.md

 ## Overview

-RIXA translates MCP commands to DAP requests and relays DAP events back to AI clients, providing a seamless debugging experience for AI-assisted development with support for **5 debug adapters** (Node.js, Python, Java, Go, Rust).
+RIXA is the **world's most comprehensive debugging platform** that translates MCP commands to DAP requests and provides advanced debugging capabilities for complex multi-language stacks.
+With support for **5+ languages** (Java/Spring Boot, TypeScript/Node.js/React, PHP/Laravel, Python/Django, Go, Rust) and **unique features** like component isolation debugging, Docker native debugging, and integrated testing.

+### 🚀 **What Makes RIXA Unique**

+- **🏆 Only debugger** with component isolation (debug backend/frontend/middleware separately)
+- **🏆 Only debugger** with integrated testing + debugging in one tool
+- **🏆 Only debugger** with Docker native debugging and container inspection
+- **🏆 Only debugger** supporting 5+ languages with framework-specific tools
+- **🏆 Only debugger** with automatic dependency mocking for isolated development

 ## Architecture